GSRVAA Leadership Team

 Kris Klos, Chair

-Kris is a Lifetime Girl Scout who proudly earned her Gold Award as a girl.
-She is a founding member of the STEM (Science, Technology, Engineering, and Math) Special Interest Group and has volunteered her time in different roles at the service unit level and at council and alumnae events.
+Kris is a Lifetime Girl Scout who proudly earned her Gold Award as a girl while in the Woodlake Service Unit (Richfield, MN).
+She is a founding member of the STEM (Science, Technology, Engineering, and Math) and the Lily of the Valleys Garden Club Special Interest Groups and has volunteered her time in different roles at the service unit level and at council and alumnae events.
 Kris is now a leader for her daughter’s troop.

 Juliann Nelson-Duffy, Treasurer